 12. Lines that end with * are referring to just the IRA.

-13. I ignored a non-rhyming line at the end of both verses.
+13. I ignored a non-rhyming line at the end of both verses of the original lyrics.

 **14. 80% of this version is me, 20% is the original.